Millennials Are Decorating Their Homes Like Their Grandparents for All the Right Reasons

 What is Grandmillennial style?

 “Grandmillennial style” as dubbed by House Beautiful, is quite literally the modern take on traditional, English-country style that grandmas are known and loved for.
-Think of it as the polar opposite to the minimalist all-white spaces that have dominated the interior space for years now.
+While it's been a trending style since 2019 (you know, when millennials were young, cool generation), it's had a major resurgence in 2025.
+Think of it as the polar opposite to the minimalist all-white spaces that often dominate Instagram and TikTok interior design pages.

 Australian interior designer and owner of MARG.
 Studio Emily MacAlpine, explains the reason behind this emerging granny-chic trend.